nemild/cli_for_full_stack/README.md

 rm -rf abc # recursive deletion (including subdirectories), f is force delete, use with caution rm -i # prompt before deleting rm !(*.foo\|*.bar\|*.baz) # delete everything but

+# can also use srm for secure removal
+srm -m /path/to/file # 7 pas
+srm /path/to/file # 35 pass
 ```

 #### diff: Compare two files